Level of Study

 This course embraces a key purpose of system dynamics modelling: improving the behaviour of social systems by designing feasible, cost-effective, and transparent public policies with minimal adverse unintended consequences.
 The focus is on public policies, but business policy design is also discussed and demonstrated.
 Students gain experience using a structured method for policy design and evaluation that reflects an informed view of institutional and cultural constraints on policy feasibility and outcomes, including costs and benefits.
 Students also develop skills for interacting with those for whom the modelling work is done, including elicitation of information about the dynamic problem, relevant organizational procedures, and potential obstacles to implementing new policies.
-In addition to learning from the lectures, students gain hands-on experience by weekly assignments and a project.
-The reading list includes a primary textbook and supplemental material.
+In addition to learning from the lectures and in-class activities, students gain hands-on experience by preparing and presenting client-oriented, model-based policy analyses.
+The reading list includes a primary textbook and supplemental material from both the system dynamics and public policy implementation literature.

 Express knowledge and understanding